sfinnie/helloLSP/readme.md

 ### Tiny baby steps - setting the language

-Let's start with the filrname extension.
+Let's start with the filename extension.
 There's actually 2 parts to this, because vscode separates language *identity* from the filename *extension*.
 That allows a single language to support multiple extensions.
 For example: the Java tooling supports both `.jav` and `.java` extensions.

 The language and extension(s) are configured in the `package.json` file.
 The relevant section in the skeleton reads as follows: